-The 20 dollar (or less) item that transformed our outdoor play space.
+The 20 dollar (or less) item that transformed our outdoor play yard

 Ta-daaaa!
-It’s the water carrier that we use for camping!
+It’s the water jug that we use for camping!

-Brilliant or what?
-If you’re not a camper, and you don’t happen to have one of these in storage at your house, don’t worry.
+If you’re not a camper and you don’t happen to have one of these tucked away at home, don’t worry.
 You can pick them up in the outdoor section of most hardware stores or big box stores.

 Also, check out second-hand stores and thrift shops!
-Our local consignment shop has a shelf full of water carriers in all shapes and sizes.
+Our local consignment shop has a shelf full of camping jugs in all shapes and sizes.

-A portable water carrier is perfect for water play in the backyard!
-The carrier is easy to fill with the garden hose, it holds a LOT of water, and I can easily move it to wherever we’re playing in the backyard.
+A portable water jug with a spigot is perfect for water play in the backyard!
+It’s easy to fill with the garden hose, it holds a LOT of water, and you can easily move it to wherever you’re playing in the backyard.

 Who knew the humble camping water-jug had so many uses?

-Sometimes I set the water carrier on a stool beside the sandbox, because hey, wet sand is WAY more fun than the dry stuff.
+Sometimes I set our camping jug up beside our sandbox, because hey, wet sand is WAY more fun than the dry stuff.

 The kids love having complete control over that simple, little tap.